tarkalabs/aws-modules/Readme.md

 ### Internal Developer Platform(WIP)

-[Here](./examples/internal_developer_platform/) you can see, configuring infrastructure for your organization's Internal Developer Platform product on AWS using EKS using [Terragrunt](https://terragrunt.gruntwork.io/docs/#getting-started) modules.
+[Here](./examples/internal_developer_platform/) you can see, configuring infrastructure for your organization's Internal Developer Platform product on AWS EKS using [Terragrunt](https://terragrunt.gruntwork.io/docs/#getting-started) modules.
 Please note that this is a work in progress product and tends to change in future.

 Both of these examples, showcases how to configure a complete infrastructure using the modules described above.
 We hope you find these modules helpful in streamlining your AWS infrastructure deployment.
 Happy coding! 🚀